electricimp/AWSCloudWatchLogs/README.md

 #### Action Parameters

-Specific actions of the types listed above are configured by passing information into *action()*’s *actionParams* parameter a
+Specific actions of the types listed above are configured by passing information into *action()*’s *actionParams* parameter as a table with the following action type-specific keys.

 #### AWS_CLOUDWATCH_LOGS_ACTION_CREATE_LOG_GROUP